MikkoVasankari/Solita_assignment_2023/README.md

 ### Using the web application
-After you have your client and server running you should be able to use application in:
+After you have your server and client running you should be able to use application
 ```
 http://localhost:3000
 ```